tobiashomie/comdocs/docs/getting-started/installation.md

 Ensure that you have Docker installed on your machine.
 If you don't, you can follow the official Docker installation guide for your operating system.

-3. **Build the Docker Image**: Navigate to the cloned Commune repository and build the Docker image using the provided `Dockerfile`, This can be done via the docker-compsoe file.:
+3. **Build the Docker Image**: Navigate to the cloned Commune repository and build the Docker image using the provided `Dockerfile`, This can be done via the docker-compose file.:

 ```
 docker-compose up # or docker build -t commune .